Timeless works of art

 Between the zone of normalcy and the zone of experimentation, there is a sweet spot.
 Just outside what is considered normal yet familiar enough to be comprehended, this is where good marketers work.
 When Weiden Kennedy says they want to capture “lightning in a bottle” this is what they mean: to take something just outside of mainstream culture, aestheticize it, and turn it into marketing for a consumer product. […]

 The crowdfunding and tiny brand revolutions indicate that the business entity can be a means of self-expression and an aesthetic medium of its own.
 Pop-up shops and one-off capsule collections are effective single-shot versions of this medium, but projects with greater ambitions are emerging as well.
-LOT2046 and Urbit are vehicles for a set of values for with distinct auteurial aesthetic visions.
+LOT2046 and Urbit are vehicles for a set of values with distinct auteurial aesthetic visions.

 Gertrude Stein: